Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Introduction

 Hyperbolic encounters are thought to be common in dense clusters~\cite{Sigurdsson:1993zrm,Lightman:1978zz,Rodriguez:2019huv}.
-They are typically studied using N-body simulations in Newtonian gravity~\cite{Joshi:1999vf,Pattabiraman:2012ti,Rodriguez:2019huv,Gaete:2024ovu,Siles:2024yym} with recent advances in full general relativity~\cite{Bamber:2025gxj}.
-Studying hyperbolic encounters can help to improve such models, which in turn explains their astrophysical origin.
+Clusters are typically modeled using N-body simulations in (post-) Newtonian gravity (e.g.~\cite{Joshi:1999vf,Pattabiraman:2012ti,Rodriguez:2019huv,Gaete:2024ovu,Siles:2024yym,Kiroglu:2024xpc}), although there have been advancements in the use of full general relativity~\cite{Bamber:2025gxj}.
+Studying hyperbolic encounters can help to improve these models, which in turn can explain the astrophysical origin of the encounters.
 This combined knowledge then contributes to the understanding of \bh{} formation channels, primordial \bh{s}, \gw{} sources, and other astrophysical phenomena.

 Early numerical studies on \bh{} binaries outside of the quasi-circular regime identified and analyzed the morphologies described above~\cite{Pretorius:2007jn,Shibata:2008rq,Sperhake:2009jz,Healy:2009zm,Gold:2009hr,Gold:2012tk}.
 The impact of the different morphologies on the gravitational radiation has been computed in conjunction with (semi-) analytic methods~\cite{Berti:2010ce,East:2012xq,Damour:2014afa,Nagar:2020xsk,Rettegno:2023ghr}.
 The \gw{} emissions from the encounters have been computed in a series of works~\cite{Garcia-Bellido:2017qal,Teuscher:2024xft,Caldarola:2023ipo,Roskill:2023bmd,Bae:2023sww,Fontbute:2024amb}.